-John F. Flannery has focused his practice in intellectual property litigation for over 50 years.
+John F. Flannery focused his practice in intellectual property litigation for over 50 years.
 John joined the firm in 1957 while attending law school at

 Among his many professional accomplishments, John obtained and enforced the original patent on the videotape recorder in October of 1960.
 This invention was a significant technological breakthrough that became a resounding success within the broadcast and professional community.